dehancer/dehancer-xmp-cpp/external/exiv2/README.md

 $ exiv2     ...
 ```

-If you are debugging library code, it is recommended that you use the exiv2 command-line as your test harness as Team Exiv2 is very familiar with this tool and able to give support.
+If you are debugging library code, it is recommended that you use the exiv2 command-line program as your test harness as Team Exiv2 is very familiar with this tool and able to give support.

 [TOC](#TOC)